TAMULib/MAGPIE/README.md

 ## Deployment

-For a quick and easy deployment using `docker-compose` described in the [Deployment Guide][deployment-guide].
+A quick and easy deployment method using `docker-compose` is described in the [Deployment Guide][deployment-guide].

 For _advanced use cases_, or when `docker-compose` is unavailable, the use of `docker` or `npm`/`mvn` is also described in the [Deployment Guide][deployment-guide].

-Deployment, in general, will look something like this:
+Deployment, in general, may look something like this:

 ```shell
 cp example.env .env